KanHatakeyama/Integrating-multiple-materials-science-projects/README.md

 # Databases and graph libraries for machine learning of material science
 - These are databases and demo codes for the following paper
 - "Integrating multiple materials science projects in a single neural network"
-- Published by Communications Materials
+- Published in "Communications Materials"

 # Usage
 - You can view databases used in the study in a "database" folder